 Because once they are thawed, they cannot be refrozen for food safety reasons.

-So you may want to consider freezing them in containers like this, to make dividing them out into serving portions a little easier.
+You may want to consider freezing them in containers to make dividing them out into serving portions a little easier.

 Once frozen, you simply set them out to thaw before reheating and then serving them as part of a meal again.